marekrei/semgraph/README.md

 Usage
 -----

+Download the jar file and include it in your class path.
 The readers for different file formats are in the sem.graphreader package.
 They can take as input a single file or a whole directory.
 The files can be plain text or gzipped.
 The visualiser is in sem.graphvis.GraphVisualiser.
 Take a look at the classes in the sem.examples package for an idea of how to use the readers and the visualiser.

 The Prefuse library needs to be included for the visualisation: <http://prefuse.org/>